per4mnce/bloc-jams-angular/README.md

-#BLOC-JAMS-ANGULAR
+# BLOC-JAMS-ANGULAR

-A music player application used for learning HTML, CSS, AngularJS
+A music player application used for learning AngularJS.
+This is a rewrite of [Bloc-Jams](https://github.com/per4mnce/bloc-jams) using AngularJS

 ## Configuration
 The project uses Grunt to run tasks in development.
-Thoroughly review our [resource on using Install the project dependencies by running:
+Install the project dependencies by running:

 ```